pmdevita/XPS15-7590-Hackintosh/README.md

 * HDMI port: No hotplugging, no audio
 * Display out over USB-C: Hotplugging allowed, no audio

-I can't make any guarantees since I don't know for sure but at some point I will be taking a look into patching WhateverGreen to completely fix this.
+I can't make any guarantees since I don't know for sure but at some point I will be taking a look into patching WhateverGreen to fix this.

 ## Sources